boostercloud/workflows-framework/chapters/chapter07.md

 ## At least once

 If there’s a suspicion that the task has failed, it will be retried indefinitely, assuming the risk that it might happen more than once.
-It is important to understand that this means to attempt it until its success `is registered` or it expires, meaning that it might even succeed indefinitely.
+It is important to understand that this means to attempt it until its success `is registered`, or it expires, meaning that it might even succeed indefinitely.

 e.g. Blocking a user that has been deemed hostile should be attempted until success is registered.